QMCSoftware/QMCSoftware/README.md

 Note: If the following mathematics is not rendering try using Google Chrome and installing the [Mathjax Plugin for GitHub](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).

-Will will find the expected value of the Keister integrand [18]
+We will find the expected value of the Keister integrand [18]

 $$g(\boldsymbol{x})=\pi^{d/2}\cos(||\boldsymbol{x}||)$$